By Nancy Todd

 9. A bottle of Spanish wine is sure to please.
 Once you go through security at the airport, you can pick up a bottle.
 Eight euros and up.
 You can buy an extra bottle to drink yourself for the long flight home.
 Only buy beverages after you have cleared security at the airport or customs may nab it and have their own party.

 10. Spanish pottery is unusual and mostly handmade.
 Some are intricate in design, some contemporary.
 Check in tourist shops.
 You can buy everything from sangria pitchers to little bowls.
-Two - fifty euros.
-One of my fav stores: Vic 5, Tienda Ceramica.
-Near Palau de la Musica, Barcelona.
+Five euros and up.

 11. Chocolate stores are scattered about the cities.
 Everyone loves chocolate.
 The Chocolate Museum in Barcelona is one good bet and you can have a cup of syrupy hot chocolate while you shop.
 Two euros and up.
 Some bakeries also carry chocolate.